holly-cummins/holly-cummins.github.io/content/posts/2023-08-29--illustrating-talks/index.md

 Images are great, but there’s a problem.
 For most of us, making new words is easy, but making new pictures is hard.
 Like, really hard.

 The good news is, this doesn't need to stop you having lots of pictures in your talks.
+You have three kinds of visual content available:

+- Icons
+- Drawings
+- Photos

-Here's how I source visual content:
+Here's how I source them, along with some of their advantages and disadvantages.

 ### Icons